-Coming to the epitome of profanity and straightforwardness, ‘Deadpool 2’ has to be one of the best Marvel movies in terms of its ROI without having to invest much for the publicity and marketing campaigns.
+Coming to the epitome of profanity and straightforwardness, ‘Deadpool 2’ has to be one of the best Marvel movies in terms of its ROI without having to invest much in publicity and marketing campaigns.
 With more than $700 million in worldwide revenues, ‘Deadpool 2’ has turned out to be one of the most successful movies of the year.
-The dark humour and the pun were widely praised by everyone, a rare feat for a superhero movie.
-The foul-mouthed mercenary is on the suicidal mode after he couldn’t prevent the killing of his girlfriend Vanessa, even though he eliminates her killer.
+The dark humor and the pun were widely praised by everyone, a rare feat for a superhero movie.
+The foul-mouthed mercenary is in suicide mode after he couldn’t prevent the killing of his girlfriend Vanessa, even though he eliminates her killer.

 When a successful photographer flies back to her native house to attend her father’s funeral, she inadvertently rekindles her passionate relationship with Esti, a childhood friend, in her disapproving, traditional Jewish setup.
 Sebastian Lelio’s (A Fantastic Woman) ‘Disobedience’ is a complex drama about people who are tired of not being able to live their truths.
-It’s a compelling, real and occasionally sentimental look into the life of oppression which is beautifully orchestrated by a sensual lesbian love story.
+It’s a compelling, real, and occasionally sentimental look into the life of oppression which is beautifully orchestrated by a sensual lesbian love story.
 It is also erotic!
-If you are looking for sensuality this is your film.
-There’s a scene where Rachel Weisz spits into Rachel McAdams mouth.
-Talk about sexiness!
+If you are looking for sensuality, this is your film.

 Read More: Best Sex Comedy Movies

-The Italian film ‘Suspiria’ (1977) is a cult classic in the horror genre, having received critical acclaim for its visual and stylistic flair, use of vibrant colours and its soundtrack.
+The Italian film ‘Suspiria’ (1977) is a cult classic in the horror genre, having received critical acclaim for its visual and stylistic flair, use of vibrant colors, and soundtrack.
 And remaking a classic is more or less always a bad idea.
-The only reason we still have hopes from this remake is that of director Luca Guadagnino, who wowed everyone with ‘Call me by Your Name’.
-A retelling from a modern Italian director of his calibre doesn’t sound like such a bad idea after all, does it?
+The only reason we still have hopes for this remake is because of director Luca Guadagnino, who wowed everyone with ‘Call Me by Your Name.’
+A retelling from a modern Italian director of his caliber doesn’t sound like such a bad idea after all, does it?
 And going by his past works, you can easily expect Luca to raise the temperatures high.